 A Plea for Realistic Expectations When Reading the Gospels

 In our church, the preacher delivers his sermon at two separate services, but I can tell you that both sermons are not exactly the same word for word.
 However, it would not be reasonable to think that the preacher was preaching vastly contrary sermons simply because the verbage is not exactly identical between the two services.

 It need not compromise anything regarding Jesus’ teaching if we consider that He may have repeated Himself in different ways over different occasions and that different disciples may remember some of the details slightly differently.
 The main thing is that the basic gist of what Jesus’ message remains the same across all four Gospels, even if there are some particularities encountered along the way that might be difficult to understand and harmonize.
 Something like a Gospel harmony with all four Gospels written out side-by-side can help to compare the various similarities and differences between the Gospels, such as this online version.

 Sadly, many of todays’s most outspoken critics of the Bible originally moved in a skeptical direction after being disillusioned by misleading expectations of the Bible.
 They may have thought that the Gospels contained no internal tensions, no nuanced expressions, and no subtle variations, until in their “shocked” amazement discovered minor differences in these “Red Letter” quotations between the Gospels that seem hopelessly opposed to one another.
 But these supposed “contradictions” in the Bible are way over inflated.
-So while it is surely possible to think that the early church distorted the sayings and stories of Jesus, as many skeptics claim, there is more than ample evidence to reasonably demonstrate that the historical record of the Gospels is essentially reliable and trustworthy.
+Such skeptics focus on minor details, while missing the bigger picture.
+As Jesus Himself put it, they are “straining out a gnat and swallowing a camel!”
+(Matthew 23:23-24 ESV).

 Folks: You can trust your Bible.